 Whether or not you use a leader is really up to you.
 You can get away without one.

-But if you’re fishing very clear water and you’re not getting bites, then trying a fluoro leader wouldn’t hurt.
+If you’re fishing very clear water and you’re not getting bites, trying a fluoro leader wouldn’t hurt.
 A 4 or 5 foot fluoro leader of about 20 or 25lb. test should do the trick.

 Frog fishing is definitely not a gimmick.
 You can catch giants with a topwater frog.
 Many tournaments have been won primarily by frog fishing.

 What makes this technique even better, is that it’s great fun.
-Watching a bass explode on your frog really get me going.
+Watching a bass explode on a frog really gets me going.

 So, as soon as the weather starts to warm up and you get water temps in the 60s you can start throwing frogs.